tonysebastine/.github/SECURITY.md

 github@tonysebatine.
 Please refrain from publicizing the issue before we have thoroughly investigated and resolved it.
 Our commitment is to acknowledge your report promptly and maintain clear communication throughout the process.

-Thank you for your contribution in enhancing CardMesh's security!
+Thank you for your contribution